THE CIVIL SOCIETY SHADOW EUROPEAN STRATEGY FOR SUSTAINABLE TEXTILE, GARMENTS, LEATHER AND FOOTWEAR

-As the European Commission is poised to start developing a new ‘comprehensive strategy for textiles’ in the coming months, a group of 65 diverse civil society organisations, have come together to set out their vision for a fair and sustainable TGLF sector.
-They have done so by releasing a non-official (or “shadow”) strategy in which they propose a set of legislative and non-legislative actions that the EU can undertake to contribute to fairer and more sustainable TGLF value chains.
+Before the European Commission published the EU strategy for sustainable and circular textiles in March 2022, a group of 65 diverse civil society organisations came together to set out their vision for a fair and sustainable Textile, Garment, Leather and Footwear (TGLF) sector.
+They did so by releasing a non-official (or “shadow”) strategy in which they propose a set of legislative and non-legislative actions that the EU should undertake to contribute to fairer and more sustainable TGLF value chains.

-The group– a broad coalition of campaigners for fair trade, human and workers’ rights, environmental protection, and transparency- is calling on the European Commission, MEPs, and EU governments to back this ambitious strategy and kick-start a global re-design of the textile industry’s broken business model.
+The group – a broad coalition of campaigners for fair trade, human and workers’ rights, environmental protection, and transparency – called on the European Commission, MEPs and EU governments to back this ambitious civil society strategy and kick-start a global re-design of the textile industry’s broken business model.

 The civil society vision for a comprehensive EU Textile Strategy contains recommendations to promote a TGLF industry that respects human rights, creates decent jobs and adheres to high social and environmental standards throughout its value chain.

 - Civil Society European Strategy for Sustainable Textiles (full text)